SoftUni-Internal/interactive-content/EN/09-Unit-And-Integration-Testing/03-Testing-the-Web-Layer.md

       .andExpect(model().attributeExists("user"));
   }
 ```
-In this example, by using "MockMvc" we can create an application context and HTTP requests could be sent.
+In this example, by using "**MockMvc**" we can create an application context and HTTP requests could be sent.

 A test named `when_getOneStudents_returnFirst()` is created which trows exception if there is no user with "id = 1" and the name of the is not "one".